-Sqrrl Enterprise unifies several Big Data approaches into a single platform, including Hadoop, Apache Accumulo, linked data analysis, machine learning, Data-Centric Security, and advanced visualization.
-Sqrrl Enterprise excels in use cases such as advanced data breach detection, fraud/waste/abuse analysis, and intelligence processing/exploitation/dissemination.
+Sqrrl Enterprise unifies several Big Data approaches into a single platform, including Hadoop, linked data analysis, machine learning, Data-Centric Security, and advanced visualization.
+Sqrrl Enterprise excels in use cases such as advanced data breaches resulting from cyber-espionage, insider misuse, and other types of hard-to-detect attacks.

 At the foundation of Sqrrl Enterprise is Apache Accumulo, which is a database project that is closely tied to Sqrrl’s history.